anshumch/aws-service-uptimes/README.md

 # aws-service-uptimes

-## The tool enables an user to track an AWS service uptime in terms of % wrt. to Public LSE for a time period
+## The tool enables an user to track an AWS service uptime in terms of % wrt. to Public Service Events for a specified time period

 Steps to deploy: